Advisors could reap $166 million in fees from Chemchina's Syngenta deal

-For the largest ever foreign purchase by a Chinese firm, ChemChina was advised by HSBC (HSBA.L) and China CITIC Bank International (601998.SS).
+For the largest ever foreign purchase by a Chinese firm, ChemChina was advised by HSBC and China CITIC Bank International.

 They could share spoils of between $65 to $95 million in fees, according to the estimates.

-On the other side of the table, Syngenta was advised by Dyalco, the one-man business of former Goldman Sachs investment banking co-chairman Gordon Dyal, alongside JP Morgan (JPM.N), Goldman Sachs (GS.N) and UBS UBSG.VX.
+On the other side of the table, Syngenta was advised by Dyalco, the one-man business of former Goldman Sachs investment banking co-chairman Gordon Dyal, alongside JP Morgan, Goldman Sachs and UBS.

 Their fees could range from between $59 and $71 million, with the lion's share going to lead advisors.